CluedIn-io/CluedIn.Documentation/_docs/10-Integration/add-integration.md

 You can set the Product Owner when you add an integration.
 You can have multiple Product Owners and it can change throughout the lifetime of the integration.

 Setting the Product Owner will dictate certain actions and responsibilities.
-These responsibilites include:
+These responsibilities include:

  - They are responsible for accepting or rejecting Mesh Commands.
  - They will be notified when a Subject Request Access contains data for this integration point.
  - They will be responsible for the CluedIn Clean projects that contain data from this integration point.
  - They will be notified when their system is involved in a Data Breach.
- - They will be respomsible for accepting or rejecting the Data involved in a retention setup.
+ - They will be responsible for accepting or rejecting the Data involved in a retention setup.
  - They are responsible for setting the Consent for the properties in their integration.
  - They are responsible for resolving duplicates in their integration point.
  - They are responsible for the provider specific Vocabularies and the mappings to core Vocabularies.